Medicare Part B Costs, Premium & Deductible for 2023

 Key Takeaways

-There is a standard Medicare Part B premium amount, but what you pay may increase depending on your income
+- There is a standard Medicare Part B premium amount, but what you pay may increase depending on your income.

 Medicare Part B provides the medical portion of your Medicare coverage.
-Part B has costs, including a premium, deductible and coinsurance.
+Part B has costs, including a premium, deductible, and coinsurance.
 Together, they make up the overall cost of Medicare Part B. But the costs aren’t the same for everyone.
 So, what else do you need to account for?

 Here’s what you should know about the cost of Medicare Part B.

-What Is the Cost of Medicare Part B for 2022?
+What Is the Cost of Medicare Part B for 2024?

-Have you ever asked a friend or family member: “How much does Medicare Part B cost?”
-If so, they probably responded with their monthly premium amount.
-This is the monthly cost of Medicare Part B when you have Original Medicare (Parts A and B).
+The Medicare Part B premium is the monthly cost when you have Original Medicare (Parts A and B).
 It’s income-based and changes each year.
-To illustrate, here’s how the 2022 Medicare Part B premium compares to the year prior:
+To illustrate, here’s how the 2024 Medicare Part B premium compares to prior years:

 - Medicare Part B premium 2021: $148.50 and up